alexgibson/visibility.js/README.md

 Useful methods
 --------------

-* isHidden (returns boolean) - manually check to see if the page is hidden
+* `isHidden` (returns boolean) - manually check to see if the page is hidden
-* isSupported (returns boolean) - test for Page Visibility API browser support
+* `isSupported` (returns boolean) - test for Page Visibility API browser support
+* `destroy` - remove visibilitychange event listener and unregister callbacks

 Supported web browsers